conda-forge/grpc-cpp-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `grpcio, grpcio-tools, libgrpc` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `grpcio, grpcio-tools` can be installed with `conda`:

 ```
-conda install grpcio grpcio-tools libgrpc
+conda install grpcio grpcio-tools
 ```

 or with `mamba`:

 ```
-mamba install grpcio grpcio-tools libgrpc
+mamba install grpcio grpcio-tools
 ```

 It is possible to list all of the versions of `grpcio` available on your platform with `conda`: